ahonnecke/TonalRecall/REFACTOR.md

 # Refactor

-This game, currently works with legacy not detection at this entrypoint: uv run python ./tonal_recall/main.py --ui pygame --difficulty 3 --duration 60
+This game, currently works with legacy note detection (and flashcard frontend) at this entrypoint: uv run python ./tonal_recall/main.py --ui pygame --difficulty 3 --duration 60

 it succesfully ingests audio, detects notes and allows the user to play a "flashcard" game.

+Basic note detection can be performed with this: python -m tests.note_detection.baseline_test --device 14 --duration 15

 The current goal is to retain the functionality, but to refactor such that the detection module is seperated from the flashcard frontend.

-That has been started here:
-There is a newly structured version here: python -m tonal_recall test --duration 100 --min-confidence 0.5 --min-signal 0.001

 Long term the goal is for this backend note detection to be able to be re-used for different frontend games.